-New norovirus strain could cause severe gastro epidemicJanuary 15th, 2013 in Diseases, Conditions, Syndromes /
+New norovirus strain could cause severe gastro epidemicJanuary 15, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—UNSW researchers have discovered a new strain of norovirus that they warn could cause a severe epidemic of acute gastroenteritis in Australia this winter.